-What do you know about Desert Storm?
+What do you know about Operation Desert Storm?
 I loved getting to talk to Angela Beltz this week about her experience in the Army National Guard.
-She was one of the first to deploy for Desert Storm and talks about the challenges she faced.
+She was one of the first to deploy from her unit for Operation Desert Storm and talks about the challenges she faced.

 Angela moved to Athens, Ohio, and transferred to the Ohio Army National Guard in August of 1991.
 Following 9/11, she served on several active-duty (ADSW) tours assisting with mobilizing Army Guard Soldiers.
 Her last year and a half of service, she served as the Assistant State Retention NCO for the Ohio Army National Guard, and retired as a Sergeant First Class, with over 21 years of service in 2008.

 Angela is an advocate for Women Veterans and is currently the Chair for the Ohio Woman Veterans Advisory Committee (ODVS), which she has been a member of for 11 years.
 The committee plans and executes one of the largest Women Veteran Conferences in the United States.
 It is held biennially and will once again be held at The Ohio State University Union, August 10, 2019.
 She also serves on the Ohio Veterans Hall of Fame Executive Committee, which reviews over 120 packets annually, to select up to 20 Veterans for the Hall of Fame.
 Angela recently testified before the Ohio Senate in support of Senate Bill 311, which will designate June 12th as Woman Veterans Day in Ohio.